martikaine/lut-fullstack-course/learning-diary.md

 ## 4. Angular basics

-I completed the "first app tutorial" in its entirety and skimmed through the rest.
+I completed the angular.io "first app tutorial" in its entirety and skimmed through the other tutorials.
 It took me a while to figure out that I was expected to download the base project rather than create my own, but after getting past that hurdle the tutorial was rather straightforward.
 There was quite a lot of "copy and paste this code" involved in the tutorial, which I understand for the sake of getting impressive-looking results quickly, but it was easy to just autopilot and miss the point of what the copied code actually does.
-Still, I found that the tutorial covered the basic features of Angular quite nicely.
+Still, I found that the tutorial covered the basic features of Angular quite nicely and the end result definitely looked great for such a short tutorial.

 I find the Angular approach of and letting a CLI tool generate most project files interesting.
 I can definitely see upsides in ensuring consistency across larger dev teams, or even across different codebases.
 It can also be convenient for larger projects that things like dependency injection, a router, and a testing framework are already set up out of the box.
 However, on the flipside the amount of things included in the "simplest possible" Angular application seems quite overkill for smaller projects.